AniketShukla03/AniketShukla03/README.md

 ## 🏢 Experience

-- **Software Engineer (Freelance)** — *Upwork* (Apr 2025 – Aug 2025)
+- **Software Engineer (AI/ML & GenAI)** — *Upwork* (October 2024 – October 2025)
- • Designed selenium projects for portfolio and Bootcamps, improving testing and reducing manual efforts.
- • Debugged online live portals for better results using google dev tools and the codes.
- • Personally Built multiple google extensions using JavaScript and make them live.
- • Worked on giving blind man vision through web camera for regression and MATLAB/Octave softwares.
+ • Delivered AI/ML and Generative AI solutions across multiple domains including e-commerce, healthcare, and finance.
+ • Developed and fine-tuned transformer-based models (BERT, GPT, LLaMA) for NLP tasks such as summarization, sentiment analysis, and intent classification.
+ • Built end-to-end Retrieval-Augmented Generation (RAG) and recommendation systems to enhance personalization and contextual intelligence.
+ • Deployed and optimized PyTorch-based deep learning models for scalable inference using TorchServe and TensorRT.
+ • Automated ML workflows using CI/CD, versioning, and retraining pipelines for continuous improvement.
+ • Provisioned cloud infrastructure using Terraform and Docker for reproducible, cloud-native model deployments.
+ • Collaborated with teams to translate business requirements into production-grade AI solutions aligned with scalability and reliability goals.

 - **Senior Software Engineer / Analyst** — *Capgemini* (Sep 2022 – Sep 2024)
-  • Worked with automotive clients (Peugeot, Opel, Citroen) as a Lead.
-  •  Developed modular front-ends (React, Razor, Bootstrap) aligned to design standards.
-  • Delivered RESTful APIs (Node.js + SQL + PostgreSQL) for dynamic business workflows.
-  • Deployed and maintained applications on AWS (EC2, S3, Lambda, IAM).
-  • Automated database tasks (Oracle + Shell scripts) for rollbacks, migrations, and backups.
-  • Diagnosed production issues via logs + root cause analysis, collaborating with infra/QA to fix quickly.
-  • Modernized cloud infrastructure by moving legacy systems to Terraform-based IaC, boosting scalability and deployment speed.
-  • Built and managed multi-cloud environments (AWS + Azure) with strong focus on reliability, security, and zero drift.
-  • Migrated company repositories from GitHub to GitLab, improving security and CI/CD integration.
-  • Streamlined CI/CD workflows using GitLab + Jenkins + automation scripts, cutting release cycles significantly.
+ • Led development of end-to-end ML and LLM-driven solutions for automotive clients including Peugeot, Opel, and Citroën.
+ • Designed and fine-tuned transformer-based models (BERT, GPT, LLaMA) for NLP tasks including summarization, classification, and contextual understanding.
+ • Developed and deployed PyTorch-based deep learning architectures for multimodal data applications.
+ • Built GenAI-powered recommendation and retrieval systems enhancing personalization and intelligent decision-making.
-  • Tuned AWS DynamoDB with auto-scaling and indexing tweaks for high-availability workloads.
+ • Implemented NLP pipelines with tokenization, embeddings, and vector search integrations for RAG-based workflows.
+ • Optimized model performance through prompt engineering, quantization, and inference acceleration.
-  • Set up proactive monitoring and alerting (CloudWatch, Grafana, ELK) to reduce downtime and speed up incident response.
+ • Integrated monitoring and retraining workflows using Prometheus, Grafana, and CloudWatch for model drift detection.
-  •
+ • Deployed scalable AI systems using MLOps and LLMOps best practices across AWS and Azure environments.

   - **Technical Head** — *Dhole Patil College of Engineering, Pune* (2021–2022)
   • Managed college fests, events for whole college and attended international guests and helped PPO team for college placements.